Purpose of Study and Aims

 Staff must ensure that their work device is secure and password-protected, and that they do not share their password with others.
 They must take all reasonable steps to ensure the security of their work device when using it outside school, including in public spaces.

 If staff have any concerns over the security of their device, they must seek advice from the school’s IT provider.

 When using communication technologies the school considers the following as good practice:

 - The official school email service may be regarded as safe and secure and is monitored.
 Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access).

-- Users must immediately report, to the nominated person – in accordance with the school policy, the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email.
+- Users must immediately report to the Head Teacher the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email.